Madd Fari Rules in Tajweed: Extended Elongation Guide

 B. Duration Variations

-Madd Fari duration can vary between 4-6 counts depending on the specific trigger and context.
-Some situations require 4 counts, while others require 6 counts.
+Madd Fari duration can vary between 4–6 counts depending on the specific trigger and context.
+Some situations are generally read closer to 4 counts, others closer to 6 counts, based on the rules you follow and the Qari you are imitating.

 C. Word Boundaries and Madd Fari

-Madd Fari can occur within words or across word boundaries, but the rule remains the same: specific trigger + extended duration = 4-6 counts elongation.
+Madd Fari can occur within words or across word boundaries, but the rule remains the same: specific trigger + extended duration = 4–6 count elongation.

 D. Speed and Madd Fari

 Madd Fari duration remains consistent regardless of recitation speed.
-Whether reciting slowly or quickly, maintain the 4-6 count duration for proper application.
+Whether reciting slowly or more quickly, keep the relative 4–6 count stretch so the Madd does not disappear when you speed up.

 Common Mistakes and How to Fix Them